oreqizer/oreqizer/content/the-math-of-fitness/index.md

 plenty of variety.

 Strength work is focused on improving neural efficiency and maintaining muscle mass.
-Lifts can be more varied, reps kept lower.
-Including EMOMs is a great way to build volume tolerance.
+Lifts can be more varied, reps kept lower, and little hypertrophy work is present.
+The rest is pretty much the same as in the base phase.

 Lighter skill work can be performed during warmups, more involved skills can be practiced on endurance days or after main training sessions.